 Cisco Analog Telephone Adaptor Overview

-This section describes the hardware and software features of the Cisco Analog Telephone Adaptor (Cisco ATA) and includes a brief overview of the Media Gateway Control Protocol (MGCP).
+This section describes the hardware and software features of the Cisco Analog Telephone Adaptor (Cisco ATA) and includes a brief overview of the H.323 protocol.

-Cisco ATA analog telephone adaptors are handset-to-Ethernet adaptors which allow regular analog telephones to operate on IP-based telephony networks.
+The Cisco ATA analog telephone adaptors are handset-to-Ethernet adaptors that allow regular analog telephones to operate on IP-based telephony networks.
 Cisco ATAs support two voice ports, each with an independent telephone number.
 The Cisco ATA 188 also has an RJ-45 10/100BASE-T data port.

 This section covers the following topics: